nimble-platform/data-analytics/README.md

-# Docker ELK stack with integrated Kafka Adapter
+# Data Analytics Stack with

 The ELK stack was adapted from [deviantony](https://github.com/deviantony/docker-elk)'s ELK-Stack version: